mzehir/react-ts-mui-core/README.md

 6- Multilingual Support with i18n

-    DevStarter is designed to provide services in multiple languages.
+    Dev Starter is designed to provide services in multiple languages.
 Currently, the project supports Turkish, English, and German, with multilingual support built in a modular way.
 This allows your application to work seamlessly in any language and enables you to expand into global markets.
 Each language is managed through separate language files, and all the texts presented to users are fetched from these files.
 Adding a new language is straightforward, making the project usable at any scale.

 7- TinyMCE: Advanced Text Editor Support

-    DevStarter is equipped with the TinyMCE text editor to professionally meet users' text input needs.
+    Dev Starter is equipped with the TinyMCE text editor to professionally meet users' text input needs.
 TinyMCE offers rich text editing options, addressing both simple and advanced editing needs.
 Whether it's a basic text field or rich content creation, TinyMCE provides an intuitive and powerful tool.
 Additionally, its modular structure allows for customization and expansion according to your needs.
-With TinyMCE integration in DevStarter, you can easily leverage advanced text editing features in your projects.
+With TinyMCE integration in Dev Starter, you can easily leverage advanced text editing features in your projects.

 8- Prettier and ESLint: Perfection in Code Formatting and Quality Control

-    In our DevStarter project, we integrated Prettier and ESLint to maintain the highest code quality.
+    In our Dev Starter project, we integrated Prettier and ESLint to maintain the highest code quality.
 Prettier keeps your code neat and readable, saving developers time by eliminating the need for manual formatting.
 By ensuring full compliance with formatting rules, it maintains standards within the team and creates a consistent writing style throughout the project.
 ESLint analyzes your code, detects potential errors in advance, and ensures adherence to best practices.
 Together, these two tools provide an error-free development experience and keep your code at its best, facilitating project maintenance and ensuring code quality.

 9- Guard System: Flexibility in Security

-    In DevStarter, a Guard structure controls each user's access to authorized pages during session management.
+    In Dev Starter, a Guard structure controls each user's access to authorized pages during session management.
 This structure supports unlimited user types, allowing you to define access levels specific to each type.
 For example, a 'teacher' user can access a special page that a 'student' user cannot see, while 'guest' users can only view general access pages.
 This flexibility enables you to equip your application with a multi-layered access control mechanism.
-DevStarter provides the best way to ensure secure and customizable session management for your projects.
+Dev Starter provides the best way to ensure secure and customizable session management for your projects.

 ### Installation